 It was at a meeting between representatives of the Royal Navy and the SOE in Cairo on 18 October 1942 that agreement had been reached on the idea of using a modified motor launch to support SOE operations in the eastern part of the Mediterranean.
 The launch selected was ML-361, and early in January 1943 this vessel departed the Cairo yard and transited the Sweetwater Canal to Port Said to have its armament installed.

 The armament fit was far heavier than any previously carried by a gunboat of this size.
-The armament of the standard Fairmile Type 'B' launch included 20 depth charges carried on the upper deck, but this was reduced to just two depth charges, the considerable saving of top-weight allowing the installation of guns and ammunition lockers without making the vessel top-heavy.
+The armament of the standard Fairmile Type 'B' launch included 20 depth charges carried on the upper deck, but this was reduced to just two such weapons, the considerable saving of top-weight allowing the installation of guns and ammunition lockers without making the vessel top-heavy.
 On the foredeck amidships was a 20-mm Oerlikon cannon in place of the standard 6-pdr gun, with a 40-mm Breda cannon on each side of the bow.
-Each bridge wing had a twin 0.303-in (7.7-mm) Vickers machine gun mounting, with a pair of 0.5-in (12.7-mm) Browning machine guns fitted abaft them, and then two 20-mm Breda cannons.
+Each bridge wing had a twin 0.303-in (7.7-mm) Vickers machine gun mounting, with a pair of 0.5-in (12.7-mm) Browning machine guns fitted abaft them, and then two 20-mm Breda cannon.
 The standard 20-mm Oerlikon cannon amidships aft was retained.

-To man this armament it was necessary to carry a larger crew, but as ML-361 carried no Asdic the usual two Asdic ratings were omitted.
+To man this armament it was necessary to carry a larger crew, but as ML-361 carried no Asdic (sonar) the usual two Asdic ratings were omitted.
 The launch’s crew was 18 men, which was sufficient to man the guns needed either to fight an air attack or to fight a surface engagement: some of the guns were suitable for one, but not both, kinds of engagement.

 The launch was finished with a camouflage scheme of 'Mountbatten Pink' on the topsides and a delicate pastel shade of apple green on the upper works, making the launch as inconspicuous as possible at night.